E-mail: r.m.schouten@tue.nl

 20/21 | Bart van Dooren | MSc Thesis with Philips | Predicting Cardiovascular Risk with Objective Physical Activity Measurements, supervision together with prof.dr.
 Mykola Pechenizkiy |

-I reviewed for top-level data mining conferences and statistical journals (DAMI, ECML PKDD, EWAF, JRSSB, SiM, BimJ).
-I was recognized as an excellent reviewer at ECML PKDD 2024.
+I reviewed >15 papers for top-level data mining conferences and statistical journals (DAMI, ECML PKDD, EWAF, JRSSB, SiM, BimJ).
+I was recognized as an Excellent reviewer at ECML PKDD 2024.
 I served as Proceedings Chair at ECML PKDD 2024.
+At EWAF 2025, I was a Session chair.

 ampute